vuejs/vuepress/docs/reference/plugin/docsearch.md

 > @vuepress/plugin-docsearch

-Integrate [Algolia DocSearch](https://docsearch.algolia.com/) to VuePress, which can provide search to your documentation site.
+Integrate [Algolia DocSearch](https://docsearch.algolia.com/) into VuePress, which can provide search to your documentation site.

 ::: tip
 Default theme will add DocSearch to the navbar once you configure this plugin correctly.